 - Loaded with whole oats and plenty of chocolate chips

-- Delicious in a totally unforgettable way
+- Delicious in a totally unforgettable way (like any good version of chocolate chip cookies should be!)

 Plus, should any cookies survive after a few days, they freeze and thaw like a dream.
 Also important to note: you cannot taste the zucchini.
 Vegetables have never been so sneaky.